 As the name suggests, a farm business tenancy (FBT) is an arrangement whereby a tenant (which can be an individual or a business) rents land and / or the accompanying farm house and buildings, from the landlord, the person (or entity) who owns the property, for the purpose of running an agricultural business (broadly defined as growing crops or producing livestock for food).

-The tenancy arrangement can be as concrete or flexible as both parties wish: it all comes down to the terms of the agreement between the landlord and tenant.
+The farm business tenancy arrangement can be as concrete or flexible as both parties wish: it all comes down to the terms of the agreement between the landlord and tenant.
 Although the arrangement can be verbal, we always recommend that it is in writing.
 This means that any flexibility can be written into the arrangements so that each party knows exactly where they stand, reducing the chance of one of them doing something unexpected.

 In order to create a FBT, it stands to reason that both parties need to be willing to enter into an agreement: the landlord has land and buildings to rent and the tenant agrees to take on the tenancy in return for a monetary consideration.
 The tenancy arrangement should set out formally what has been agreed such as the length of term, the rent payable, what the tenant can and cannot do, and the maintenance obligations of both parties.